On Modeling and Solving the Boltzmann Equation: Introduction

 As we discuss throughout the text, this methodology has enabled the successful treatment of numerous problems in various areas of particle transport.

-For problems in two-dimensional Cartesian geometry, the discrete ordinates approximation reduces the integrodifferential equation to a system of first-order partial differential equations.
+In two-dimensional Cartesian geometry, the discrete ordinates approximation reduces the integro-differential equation to a system of first-order partial differential equations.
 Numerical integration on the unit sphere becomes an issue.
-In the case of spatial variables, the so-called nodal methods \citep{Badru1985} reduce the complexity of the model, following the idea of finite volume schemes, and are known to have better performance in coarser meshes.
-The connection between the spatial and angular grids is usually made in the literature through sweep schemes \citep{lewis1984} that demand high computational time.
+In the case of spatial variables, the so-called nodal methods \cite{Badru1985} reduce the complexity of the model, following the idea of finite volume schemes, and are known to perform better in coarser meshes.
+The connection between the spatial and angular grids is usually made in the literature through sweep schemes \cite{lewis1984} that demand high computational time.

-In this framework, the ADO formulation, along with nodal schemes (ADO-Nodal) method, was proposed for solving the discrete ordinates approximation of the two-dimensional linear Boltzmann (transport) equation \citep{lbb-lc-jf2011, Picoloto2015, lbb-pic-rdc2017}.
-The discrete ordinates equations are transversally integrated over a region (node) of the domain, yielding one-dimensional equations for average angular fluxes or intensities, in $x$ and $y$-directions.
-The ADO method \citep{ado} is then applied to the one-dimensional equations, with approximations for the unknowns (transverse leakage terms) on the contours of the regions, to derive explicit solutions for the spatial variables.
+In this framework, the ADO formulation, along with nodal schemes (ADO-Nodal) method, was proposed for solving the discrete ordinates approximation of the two\--dimen\-sion\-al linear Boltzmann (transport) equation \cite{lbb-lc-jf2011, Picoloto2015, lbb-pic-rdc2017}.
+The discrete ordinates equations are transversely integrated over a region (node) of the domain, yielding one-dimensional equations for average angular fluxes or intensities, in $x$ and $y$-directions.
+The ADO method \cite{ado} is then applied to the one-dimensional equations, with approximations for the unknowns (transverse leakage terms) on the contours of the regions, to derive explicit solutions for the spatial variables.

-Due to the analytical characteristic of the ADO-Nodal method, as first proposed by \cite{lbb-lc-jf2011}, the integration procedure to generate the nodal equations was defined for the whole interval of the $x$ and $y$ variables definition, respectively.
-No division of the domain into nodes was carried out.
-Later, the idea of local solutions was considered for the treatment of heterogeneous media problems \citep{lbb-pic-rdc2017} since different materials constitute the physical domain.
+Due to the analytical characteristic of the ADO-Nodal method, as first proposed in \cite{lbb-lc-jf2011}, the integration procedure to generate the nodal equations was defined for the whole interval of the $x$ and $y$ variables definition, respectively.
+No domain division into nodes was carried out.
+Later, the idea of local solutions was considered for the treatment of heterogeneous media problems \cite{lbb-pic-rdc2017} since different materials constitute the physical domain.